-Similarly, the tool used most often for Assessment was also SGA14 by 356 (40.1%) institutions, followed by MNA-SF15 by 156 (17.6%) institutions and CONUT16 by 135 (15.2%) institutions.
-More than half of the institutions using SGA14 used the modified version rather than the original.
-In addition to the tools above, additional items assessed were food intake by 828 (93.3%) institutions, followed by Body Mass Index (BMI) by 798 (90.0%) institutions and serum albumin by 756 (85.2%) institutions (Figure 7B).
-However, muscle mass was assessed by only 115 (13.0%) institutions and muscle strength by only 78 (8.8%) institutions.
-Results of other questions about nutritional Assessment (and related questions about Planning and Monitoring) were summarized in Supplementary Table 2.
+institutions and the CONUT16 by 135 (15.2%) institutions.
+Of the institutions using the SGA,14 more than half used the modified rather than the original version.
+In addition to tools, the evaluation items used for assessment included food intake by 828 (93.3%) institutions, followed by Body Mass Index (BMI) by 798 (90.0%) institutions and serum albumin by 756 (85.2%) institutions (Figure 7B).
+However, muscle mass was used by only 115 (13.0%) institutions and muscle strength was used by only 78 (8.8%) institutions.
+Results of other questions about nutritional assessment (and related questions about planning and monitoring) are summarized in Supplementary Table 2.